How to treat your child's hay fever

 What is the best way to treat hay fever?

-There are lots of different ways to treat hay fever, making the symptoms more manageable and helping hay fever sufferers get through those high pollen days.
+There are lots of different ways to treat hay fever.
+Treatments can make the symptoms more manageable and help hay fever sufferers get through those high pollen days.
 The most common are:

 - Tablets and capsules

 - Nasal sprays or inhalers

 These can all relieve hay fever symptoms, but which one is right for your child?
 We’re going to take a look at some of the options down below!How do hay fever remedies work?

 When you come into contact with pollen, hay fever sufferers will have an allergic reaction.
 When this happens, the body will create a substance called histamine, which is what triggers symptoms like sneezing, itching, and a runny nose.